dask-contrib/dask-awkward/docs/more/optimization.rst

 One can configure which optimizations to run at compute-time; read more optimization.
 More information can be found in the :ref:`configuration section
-<ht-configuration:Optimization specific table>` of the docs.
+<how-to/configuration:Optimization specific table>` of the docs.

 Necessary Columns